padok-team/dojo-guestbook/README.md

 ### How

 1. Write a `pod.yaml` file (the VSCode extension can help you with that)
 2. At minimum, you need a name and a first container definition, with its name and image.
-For the image, you can push the image to a public registry, or for *kind* add it to the cluster with `kind load docker-image "${IMAGE}" --name padok-training`.
-You can also use the following: `dixneuf19/guestbook:v0.1.0`.
+For the image, you can push the image to a public registry, or for *kind* add it to the cluster with `kind load docker-image "${IMAGE}" --name theodo-training`.
+You can also use the following: `ghcr.io/padok-team/dojo-guestbook:latest`.
 3. Try to deploy it, and launch the previous command
 4. If you need to delete it, use `kubectl delete -f manifests/`
 5. Take some time to play around with this object: what happens if you give a non existing image?